GarwelGarwel/KerbalHealth/README.md

 Certain parts (such as the Cupola) provide Recuperation bonuses.
 If a kerbal receives, say, a 1% recuperation bonus, he/she will recover 1% of their lacking health (i.e. of the difference between their current HP and the maximum HP) every day.
 This change works in parallel with the normal health factors above.

-*Example: A 5-star kerbal (maximum HP = 150) currently has 40 Health Points and is in a vessel that gives him 1% recuperation.
+*Example: A 5-star kerbal (maximum HP = 150) currently has 70 Health Points and is in a vessel that gives him 2% recuperation.
 The vessel has 10 units of living space and he has connection and he has a crewmate.
-Therefore he recovers (150 - 40) x 1% = 1.1 HP per day and loses also (0.5 + 3 x 2 / 10 + 0.5 - 0.5) = 1.15 HP per day.
-It means that the marginal change balances out the "normal" change and his health will stay around 40 HP (27%) until the situation changes.*
+Therefore he recovers (150 - 70) x 2% = 1.6 HP per day and loses also (0.5 + 3 x 2 / 10 + 1 - 0.5) = 1.6 HP per day.
+It means that the marginal change balances out the "normal" change and his health will stay around 80 HP (53%) until the situation changes.*

 As you see, this mechanics may allow some kerbals to stay relatively healthy indefinitely.
 It may look cheaty, but the point is that: (1) there should be a way to design long-term missions without spamming crew space, (2) it requires a lot of heavy parts and therefore still difficult, (3) the balanced health level is usually far from 100% and may fall lower if circumstances change (e.g., new crew arrives and fills the station), (4) these bonuses require a lot of EC, (5) radiation still keeps mounting (see below).

-Note that, since v1.1, Recuperation is not stacked and has crew cap.
+Recuperation is not stacked and has crew cap.
 It means that one Cupola provides 1% Recup for 2 kerbals, 2 Cupolas give 1% for 4 kerbals (not 2%!), etc. If you have more kerbals than the crew cap, Recuperation will be split among them evenly (e.g. 4 kerbals with 1 Cupola will get 0.5% Recup).

 Decay is the opposite to Recuperation: for every percentage point of Decay, your kerbal will lose 1% of their remaining health per day.
 Fortunately, it is very rare.